FREDRICKKYEKI/my_store/README.md

 # my_store
-A Commerce website in ReactJS
+An E-Commerce webapp in MongoDB + Express + ReactJS + NodeJS